-1.2 Consumer Protections.
-Do Japanese laws: (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them?

-(a) There are usury laws that restrict the rate of interest on loans (which can include various forms of credit extension), namely the Interest Rate Restriction Law (the "IRR Law") and the Law for Control of Acceptance of Contributions, Money Deposits and Interest, Etc. (the "Contributions Law").
+- 1.2 Consumer Protections.
+Do Japanese laws: (a) limit rates of interest on consumer credit, loans or other kinds of receivables; (b) provide a statutory right to interest on late payments; (c) permit consumers to cancel receivables for a specified period of time; or (d) provide other noteworthy rights to consumers with respect to receivables owing by them? - (a) There are usury laws that restrict the rate of interest on loans (which can include various forms of credit extension), namely the Interest Rate Restriction Law (the "IRR Law") and the Law for Control of Acceptance of Contributions, Money Deposits and Interest, Etc. (the "Contributions Law").
 The IRR Law provides that a contractual clause providing for interest on a loan at a rate exceeding a certain prescribed rate (described below) is null and void with respect to the portion exceeding such rate.
 Significantly, fees, default interest and other amounts received by a lender in connection with the loan will be treated as interest payments for the purpose of calculating the rate of interest.

-Principal Maximum Rate of Interest (per annum) Less than 100,000 Yen Equal to or under 20 per cent From 100,000 Yen to 1,000,000 Yen Equal to or under 18 per cent 1,000,000 Yen or more Equal to or under 15 per cent
+Principal Maximum Rate of Interest (per annum) Less than 100,000 Yen 20 per cent From 100,000 Yen to 1,000,000 Yen 18 per cent 1,000,000 Yen or more 15 per cent